Glass production: Forming machines

 The forming machines hold and move the parts that form the container.
 The machine consists of 19 basic mechanisms in operation to form a bottle and generally powered by compressed air (high pressure – 3.2 bar and low pressure – 2.8 bar), the mechanisms are electronically timed to coordinate all movements of the mechanisms.
 The most widely used forming machine arrangement is the individual section machine (or IS machine).
 This machine has a bank of 5–20 identical sections, each of which contains one complete set of mechanisms to make containers.
 The sections are in a row, and the gobs feed into each section via a moving chute, called the gob distributor.
 Sections make either one, two, three or four containers simultaneously (referred to as "single", "double", "triple" and "quad" gob).
 In the case of multiple gobs, the "shears" cut the gobs simultaneously, and they fall into the blank moulds in parallel.

 Forming machines are largely powered by compressed air and a typical glass works will have several large compressors (totaling 30k–60k cfm) to provide the necessary compressed air.
 However in recent times servo drives have been implemented in the machines which achieve a better digital control of the forming process.
-It is one step to initialize industries 2.0 in this branch.

 Furnaces, compressors, and forming machines generate large quantities of waste heat which are generally cooled by water.
 Hot glass which is not used in the forming machine is diverted and this diverted glass (called "cullet") is generally cooled by water, and sometimes even processed and crushed in a water bath arrangement.
 Often cooling requirements are shared over banks of cooling towers arranged to allow for backup during maintenance.